gracino/Ziplink-HA-Radius/README.md

  1. https://github.com/FreeRADIUS

 ## Summary Roadmap
  1. Survey current system.
+Done.
  1. Document current system.
+Done.
  1. Meeting with stakeholders.
+Pending.
+Recommend before beta work starts.
  1. Work on proposal.
+Done for current manual failover production system.
- 1. Review proposal.
+ 1. Review proposal for Alpha system.
+Pending.
- 1. Approve proposal.
+ 1. Approve proposal for Alpha system.
+Pending.
  1. Work on alpha version.
+Mostly finished, working started on final testing framework.
  1. Work on beta version.
+Not started.

+## Production System Fix
+ 1. Linux system admin work determined that the VM used was not resourced correctly.
+Lack of cores and RAM were causing MySQL subsystem to lock.
+VM cores  were doubled and RAM also.
+Production system is now stable with little i/o wait time and low uptime numbers.

+## Other Notes

+See Docker dir README.md for more information on Alpha system.

-Some comments regarding ? from #2 and #5:
+Some comments regarding questions from Roadmap items #2 and #5:

 We did increase NAS timeout in the Radius config from 300ms to 600ms.
 Sounds reasonable.
 But we should aim for 200ms max transaction time.